glhd/omniponent/README.md

   "config": {
 	  // Whatever you want as the global function name on web "componentName": "HelloComponent",

+	  // The tag name for your Web Component (must contain hyphen) "componentTag": "hello-component",

 	  // The name of props your component accepts (necessary for web components) "propNames": [